malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ## Habitual Standard Control
 The _habitual control system_ simply replays common behaviour that it has learned through repeated experience.
 Notice that now this article is focused on biology, and humans in particular, I use the term "habitual".
 But I am clearly referring to the same thing that I called "reactive control" when being agnostic to the kind of agent involved.

+_todo: following diagrams is too concrete and implies an unrealistic architecture_

 ![Habitual standard management](files/A-coherent-theory-v1-habitual-std-mgmt.drawio.png)

 * _**Habitual System.** ...todo...._